You can see all created or in-progress content under Content Status on the Content Management page.

 A unique ID is given to an approved content.
 Checkbox will also appear on the left side.

-If you see “This content contains sensitive expressions and may be limited to be served on certain media.” on your screen
+If you see “This content contains sensitive expressions and may be limited to be served on certain media.” on your screen, what does this message mean?

 A Response Index is a measure that shows how much response your content got from the target audience.
 Higher the index, higher the possibility of being served than other ads.
 So maintaining a high level of response index is very important.